purpleidea/mgmt/docs/resources.md

 a file into a directory or vice-versa.
 If such a change is needed, but the force property is not set to `true`, then this file resource will error.

+### Purge

+The purge property is used when this file represents a directory, and we'd like to remove any unmanaged files from within it.
+Please note that any unmanaged files in a directory with this flag set will be irreversibly deleted.

 ## Group

 The group resource manages the system groups from `/etc/group`.